PriyankaAsthana/PriyankaAsthana/README.md

 ## 🌟 About Me

 > 👋 Hi!
-I’m Priyanka, a **Java backend developer** with a penchant for robotics, full-stack solutions, and community building.
+I’m Priyanka, a **Java and Web developer** with a penchant for robotics, full-stack solutions, and community building.
 > I love connecting code, creativity, and curiosity to solve real-world problems.
 > Currently, I’m a BTech CSE (Hons) undergrad with a minor in Robotics,
 > and I thrive at the intersection of software & hardware.